Stay healthy, Grayson County

 **Important Note**- We do not plan to have any in-person informal meetings this year.
 We will only accept requests in protest form.

-In order to ensure your rights and assist us in tracking, we encourage you go to our online portal to file your protest.
-Subsequently, you may file your protest in written form by the deadline either on your notice or as required by Texas Property Tax Code1.
+Currently, our online protest portal is closed as of June 15, 2020 deadline accept for those with alternate deadlines.
+You may also file your protest in written form by the deadline either on your notice or as required by Texas Property Tax Code1.

 Grayson Central Appraisal District’s priority is to protect the safety and health of its staff and the public we serve.
 Keep checking back with us for updated information and additional changes.
 We appreciate your patience and understanding during this time.